A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Experiments

 \section{Experiments}

+We now detail the model variants used for experiments, parameter settings for reproducing our set up, the metrics used for evaluation, and key ablations we perform.

-We benchmark with the T5~\citep{2020t5} encoder-decoder framework.
-The T5 model takes a sequence of image and text inputs and we use a frozen ViT~\citep{dosovitskiy2020vit} to embed images.
-We finetune from a T5 checkpoint pretrained with full attention on the text-only C4 dataset, and a ViT pretrained either on ImageNet~\citep{imagenet_cvpr09} or JFT~\citep{Hinton2015DistillingTK}.
+\textbf{Model Architectures.} We benchmark with the T5~\citep{2020t5} encoder-decoder framework.
+T5 takes a sequence of image and text inputs and we embed images in our input sequence using a frozen ViT model~\citep{dosovitskiy2020vit}.
+We note that finetuning ViT may further improve performance.
+We compare three models defined by different encoder attention schemes: the original T5 which uses full attention, LongT5 with TGlobal attention by~\citet{guo-etal-2022-longt5} (checkpoints are publicly available), and our Prefix Global attention.
+We finetune all models from a T5 checkpoint pretrained with full attention on the text-only C4 dataset, and a ViT pretrained on either ImageNet~\citep{imagenet_cvpr09} or JFT~\citep{Hinton2015DistillingTK}.

-We compare three models defined by different encoder attention schemes: the original T5 which uses full attention, LongT5 with TGlobal by~\citet{guo-etal-2022-longt5} (checkpoints are publicly available), and our Prefix Global.
-We run ablations on each attention at different sequence lengths.
-Then we ablate input features and model size (B16 or L16 T5 + ViT\footnote{The base/large T5 model used 220M/770M parameters.}) for Prefix Global with 1k input length.

-We finetune each model for $2^{18}$ steps as in~\citet{2020t5} with a 128 batch size.
-Each model is trained on 16 TPUs, with the base model taking between 24-32 hours to run\footnote{Example packing can further improve model efficiency.} (varies by task) with an input sequence length is 1024.
-We do not perform hyperparameter tuning: all models use the Adafactor optimizer with a constant learning rate of 1e-3, an Adafactor offset of 1M to account for pretraining steps, and loss normalizing factor $2^{18}$.
+\textbf{Parameter Settings.} We finetune each model for $2^{18}$ steps as done by~\citet{2020t5} with a 128 batch size.
+Each model is trained on 16 TPUs, with the base model taking between 24-32 hours to run\footnote{Example packing can further improve model efficiency.} (varies by task) with an input sequence length of 1024.
+We do not perform hyperparameter tuning: all models use the Adafactor optimizer with a constant learning rate of 1e-3, an Adafactor offset of 1M to account for pretraining steps, and loss normalizing factor of $2^{18}$.
 For Prefix Global experiments, the default prefix size $k$ is 512.
-For both Transient Global and Prefix Global, the local neighborhood $r$ is set to 127, as done in LongT5~\citep{guo-etal-2022-longt5}.
-We include additional ablations for when Prefix Global and TGlobal have the same number of global tokens to strictly compare how they define global tokens.
-Lastly, we ablate if the target, description, or context sections are input and if sections only from WIT vs. WikiWeb2M are input.
-We report BLEU-4~\citep{bleu}, ROUGE-L~\citep{lin2004rouge}, and CIDEr~\citep{cider} metrics from a single run.
-Appendix~\ref{sec:qualex} has qualitative examples.
+For both Transient Global and Prefix Global, the local attention neighborhood $r$ is set to 127, as done in LongT5~\citep{guo-etal-2022-longt5}.

+\textbf{Metrics.} For quantitative results, we report BLEU-4~\citep{bleu}, ROUGE-L~\citep{lin2004rouge}, and CIDEr~\citep{cider} metrics from a single run.
+BLEURT~\citep{pu2021learning}, CLIPScore and RefCLIPScore~\citep{hessel2021clipscore} are additionally reported in Appendix~\ref{sec:moremetrics} for all results in the main text.
+We include qualitative results in Appendix~\ref{sec:qualex}; we perform two qualitative studies to (1) inspect the quality of generated text for all finetuning tasks and (2) discuss when and why images may help the more text-based tasks of page description generation and section summarization.